 For more information on heritage languages, see: National Heritage Language Resource Center, Heritage Language Journal

-The Heritage Language Program in the Department of Linguistics offers courses in Arabic, Filipino, Korean, Persian and Vietnamese; courses in Armenian, Cantonese and Hindi/Urdu may be offered in the future.
+The Heritage Language Program in the Department of Linguistics offers courses in Arabic, Filipino, Hindi, Korean, Persian and Vietnamese; courses in Armenian and Cantonese may be offered in the future.
 These courses will satisfy college language requirements and/or upper-division electives.
 Both basic and advanced levels offered in most languages.

 As an incoming freshman, you are faced with many competing attractions and pressures on campus: